-This guide to Bitcoin, Blockchain, distributed ledger tech, and digital currencies is taken from a collection of presentations, comments, articles and speeches made at global conferences by Christine Duhaime from 2012 to 2015.
+This guide to Bitcoin, Blockchain, distributed ledger tech, and digital currencies is taken from a collection of presentations, comments, articles and presentations from our firm from 2012 to 2015.

 What is it exactly, this Blockchain or distributed ledger?